The Department of Health and Human Services and NC State Government

-The Office of the Governor also includes the Office of State Budget and Management and the Office of State Personnel as well as other offices.
+The Office of the Governor also includes the Office of State Budget and Management and the Office of State Human Resources as well as other offices.

 Some state agencies are lead by elected officials.
 These are called “Council of State” agencies.
 They include the: